M-NazirSaid/Threat_Detection_with_Amazon_GuardDuty/README.md

 >[!IMPORTANT]
->I already have a key pair created, so I just chose it.
-However, you can choose to proceed without key pair or click on “create new key pair” to create yours.
+>I already have a key pair created <b>"ec2-key"</b>, so I just chose it.
+However, you can choose to <b>Proceed without a key pair</b> or click on <b>create new key pair</b> to create yours.
-<b>#I will later make an illustration on “how to create new key pair” and will hopefully attach it here.#</b>
+#I will later make an illustration on <b>how to create new key pair</b> and will hopefully attach it here.

 >[!WARNING]
->It is against AWS security Best Practice to launch an EC2 instance without an encryption key pair.
-Allow SSH traffic from anywhere.
-Doing so will allow anyone to have an unrestricted access to your EC2 instance.
+>It is against <b>AWS Security Best Practice</b> to launch an EC2 instance without an encryption key pair or <b>Allow SSH traffic from anywhere</b> because doing so will allow anyone to have an <b>unrestricted access</b> to your EC2 instance.

 10. Then for the <b>Storage</b> leave everything as default, for we do not require huge storage for this practical and then click on <b>Launch Instance</b>.  <img width="959" alt="6 - EC2 Launch EBS" src="https://github.com/user-attachments/assets/a3fd21c4-4a2a-4eba-822d-8e4ab195a3ad" />